ranjithshegde/ccls.nvim/README.md

 ### Lsp

-You can optionally setup LSP through the plugin.
+You can optionally setup LSP through the plugin. _By default no setup calls are initiated_.

 There are two methods.

 **Using lspcofing:**